cookies-xor-cream/HugoTest/content/posts/poetry/wip/xeno_applies_to_cupid_but_not_azrael.md

 ---
 tags: ['TODO']
-title: 'Xeno Applies To Cupid, But Not Azrael'
+title: "Xeno Applies To Cupid, But Not Azrael"
 date: 2023-10-02
 ---